 These are some of the questions that we are trying to answer throughout our seminar.
 We will rely both on theoretical approach as well as practical experience of several important trainers from our country and abroad.

-Event organized by Goethe-Institute Bucharest with the kind support of:
+The event is organized by the Goethe-Institute Bucharest with kind support of:

 Colectiv A Association